 Dimitri Keriotis grew up in California’s Central Valley listening to his elders tell stories around the dinner table, some of which he, his sister, and cousins tirelessly heard countless times over many years.
 He worked in his family’s liquor store, later at a neighborhood tennis club, and in local agriculture—harvesting peaches, irrigating and pruning almond trees.

 He studied American Studies at UC Santa Cruz.
-Leading up to graduation, he assumed he’d just go to grad school, until a career counselor helped him realize that his choice was merely by default because he was scared to go out into the world.
+Leading up to graduation, he assumed he’d just go to graduate school, until a career counselor helped him realize that his choice was merely by default because he was scared to go out into the world.
 He ended up moving to Greece to teach ESL, spend time with distant relatives, and elude the Greek government from drafting him.

 He served as a Peace Corps Volunteer first in Zaire (todays’ Democratic Republic of the Congo), where he worked with women’s farming groups and men’s gardening groups, until military insurrection resulted in an overnight emergency evacuation.
 Following some time in New Zealand, where he worked as a farrier’s assistant, stable hand, curbside recycling collector, and dish washer, he returned to the Peace Corps, this time serving in Bolivia, where he had little success introducing agricultural practices to a band of hunters and gatherers.